-I made this Lemon Braised Fennel to pair with my Buttery Herb Roasted Chicken, and the combination was just about perfect.
+I made this delicious and healthy Lemon Braised Fennel recipe to pair with my Buttery Herb Roasted Chicken, and the combination was just about perfect.
 The usually strong anise/licorice flavor you think of with uncooked fennel is mellowed dramatically by braising.
 Lemon and white wine compliment the already complex, sweetly perfumed quality of the fennel, and it’s character becomes both delicate and soothing.

 Here’s my Lemon Braised Fennel recipe